PreveenSankhala/postgresql-sceencast/README.md

 ## 1. Task requirement:
 -  Create a postgres container using podman
--  Create users,databases,tables,extensions on the same.
+-  Create users,databases,tables and extensions on the same.
 -  Perform crud operations.
 -  Create three users with a password.
 -  Grant select permission for user1,select,insert,delete for user2 and all for user3.